The AI-Ready Team | AI Operating Layer for Expert Businesses

 • Right-seat evaluation if a role gap is identified

-You leave with: A role ownership map your team can run from — without you in every conversation.
+You leave with: A role ownership map your team can run from.
+Without you in every conversation.

 The math

-One-time investment.
-No retainer.
+One time.
 No ongoing fees.

-3 workflows
+3

-Built, documented, tested, and owned by your team.
+Built, tested, and owned by your team.

 I'm personally involved in every engagement.